Symphogen Presents Preliminary Results from Phase 2 Clinical Trial with Rozrolimupab - Gilde Healthcare

 E-mail: idh@symphogen.com

-Gilde Healthcare company Tagworks Pharmaceuticals Announces FDA Clearance of IND Application and Initiation of Phase 1 Clinical Trial for TGW101
+Gilde Healthcare company Tagworks Pharmaceuticals Announces Initiation of Third Dose Level in Ongoing Phase 1 Clinical Trial of TGW101 for the Treatment of Solid Tumors

-TGW101 is a next-generation, first-in-class ADC targeting TAG-72 with an MMAE payload, developed based on Tagworks proprietary Click-to-Release linker chemistry; TGW101 is the first bioorthogonal, in vivo click chemistry-activated ADC, which enables superior control of...
+TGW101 is a next-generation, first-in-class ADC targeting TAG-72 with an MMAE payload, developed based on Tagworks proprietary Click-to-Release linker chemistry; TGW101 is the first bioorthogonal, in vivo click chemistry-activated ADC, which enables superior control of tumor...